ARUG18/BackupSecurity-Desktop/README.md

 ## Requirements
 + Need one computer with ubuntu 12.04+ or windows 7+
++ Computer must have jre 1.6+ installed for running the jar
 + Need one android device with android 5.1 or higher
 + Need minimum quad core arm cpu for android device
 + Both android device and pc should be on same wifi network